OpenSicilian/LED-Phone-Case-Prod/README.md

 Long press → turn the system off (return to sleep)

-The colour cycle is as follows with a solid colour mode followed by flashing mode of the same colour RED -> YELLOW -> PINK -> GREEN -> ORANGE -> PURPLE -> BLUE
+The colour cycle is as follows with a solid colour mode followed by flashing mode of the same colour <br>
+RED -> YELLOW -> PINK -> GREEN -> ORANGE -> PURPLE -> BLUE

 The currently selected mode is saved in EEPROM so it can be restored after power loss.